Alignment

 Center the collection mirror

 Collection mirrors are designed with an aperture to allow the electron beam to reach the sample, and the focal point is located at the approximate center of the aperture.
-The exact location depends not only on the accuracy of the mirror itself but also the alignment of the SEM’s electron beam.
-When the SEM’s accelerating voltage is changed, the electron beam axis can shift, causing an apparent translation to the mirror’s position and, if the optical axis of the SEM is not perpendicular, an apparent shift in the position of the focal point within the aperture.
+The exact location depends not only on the accuracy of the mirror itself but also on the alignment of the SEM's electron beam.
+When the SEM's accelerating voltage changes, the electron beam axis can shift, causing an apparent translation to the mirror's position and, if the optical axis of the SEM is not perpendicular, an apparent shift in the position of the focal point within the aperture.

 The Monarc system includes a software routine to align the Monarc system to the electron beam axis of the SEM, tracking the settings of the SEM to alert the user when the mirror position may need to be reset.